ndelrossi/ndelrossi.github.io/source/_posts/2015-01-19-backbone-dot-js-and-coffeescript-beginner-pitfall-1-fat-arrow.markdown

 {% codeblock lang:coffeescript %}
 @$el.hover =>
-  self.changeSomeText()
+  this.changeSomeText()
 {% endcodeblock %}

 Now it works again.
+The value of `this` now refers to the View again.
 After seeing that error many times I now have it engrained in my head to use the fat arrow when using `this` inside callback functions.